NesquikMike/mgv-website/posts/2022/07/seven-things-i-learnt-doing-stand-up-comedy.md

 Often I was surprised; some jokes were much funnier than I expected whereas others got no response at all.

-Some of the most successful stand up comics like [Chris Rock](https://www.hollywood.com/general/chris-rock-surprises-comedy-club-crowd-with-impromptu-set-60761287) still perform at small clubs.
+Some of the most successful stand up comics like [Chris Rock](https://www.hollywood.com/general/chris-rock-surprises-comedy-club-crowd-with-impromptu-set-60761287){target="_blank" rel="noopener"} still perform at small clubs.
 They're testing new material to gauge how funny it is so that they can continue iterating before an upcoming big show.

 However, the beginning of this process is painful.
-In week 3 and 4 of the course we started testing jokes on the [instructor](https://en.wikipedia.org/wiki/Mike_Gunn) and our fellow comics.
+In week 3 and 4 of the course we started testing jokes on the [instructor](https://en.wikipedia.org/wiki/Mike_Gunn){target="_blank" rel="noopener"} and our fellow comics.
 We were all taken aback by how difficult it is to get a response from our audience.
 It was a brutal experience for us all.

 One comedian remarked to me how these lessons felt like being "run over by a car."